German language courses, German language skills and certificates

 - ÖSD-Zertifikat A2 or higher

-Level A2 must be achieved in each part of the examination for these certificates.
+At least level A2 must be achieved in each part of the examination for these certificates.

 Applicants who intend to enrol in a Master’s degree programme after the German course must have completed their Bachelor’s degree and submit their certificate when applying for the German course.